 The European Commission, the EU’s primary executive body, wields the most day-to-day authority.
 It proposes laws, manages the budget, implements decisions, issues regulations, and represents the EU around the world at summits, in negotiations, and in international organizations.
 The members of the commission are appointed by the European Council and approved by the European Parliament.
 The current commission is led by former German Minister of Defense Ursula von der Leyen.

 The European Parliament is the only directly elected EU body, with representatives apportioned by each member state’s population.
 Unlike traditional legislatures, it can’t propose legislation, but laws can’t pass without its approval.
 It also negotiates and approves the EU budget and oversees the commission.
-Parliament is currently led by Italian politician David Sassoli.
+Parliament is currently led by Maltese politician Roberta Metsola.

 The Council of the European Union, also known as the Council of Ministers to avoid confusion, is a second legislative branch whose approval is also needed for legislation to pass.
 This council consists of the government ministers from all EU members, organized by policy area.
 For instance, all EU members’ foreign ministers meet together in one group, their agriculture ministers in another, and so on.